apohl79/libtasks/README.md

 Use cases
 ---------

-libtasks supports the [uwsgi protocol](http://uwsgi-docs.readthedocs.org/en/latest/Protocol.html).
-This protocol is supported by web servers like [nginx](http://nginx.org/) or [cherokee](http://cherokee-project.com/) to create high performance web applications.
+libtasks supports the [uwsgi protocol](http://uwsgi-docs.readthedocs.org/en/latest/Protocol.html) as well as [thrift](http://thrift.apache.org/).
+The uwsgi protocol is supported by web servers like [nginx](http://nginx.org/) or [cherokee](http://cherokee-project.com/) to create high performance web application backends.

 ### The following things are possible at the moment: